philzook58/philzook58.github.io/_notes/Logic/mathematical-logic.md

 ### Ordinals

+A well order is a total order such that every nonempty subset has a least element.

 A well ordered set is a set combined with a well order on it.

 Order isomporphic things are the ordinals

 A generalizatin of counting or position.
 In programming, it does come up whether we can index into a type.
 An infinitary generalization of this